hualcosa/Optimizing_a_Pipeline_in_Azure/README.md

 It consists of 32950 entries, 20 features containing information about the client, information relative to the `marketing campaign`, and `social and economic` metrics.

-This is a classification problem wich goal is to predict if the client will subscribe (yes/no) to a bank term deposit (variable `y`).
+This is a classification problem whose goal is to predict if the client will subscribe (yes/no) to a bank term deposit (variable `y`).

 **original source of the data**:
 [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
 A Data-Driven Approach to Predict the Success of Bank Telemarketing.
 Decision Support Systems, Elsevier, 62:22-31,